Top 7 MetaMask Alternatives in 2026

 5. Web3Auth

-Web3Auth (acquired by Metamask) enables social login for wallets.
+Web3Auth (now part of the MetaMask ecosystem) enables social login for wallets.
 It's often used to build a "MetaMask alternative" where users login with Google.

 Comparison Table: Web3Auth vs. MetaMask SDK